 Oshii does very little to mask the philosophical undercurrent of this film.
 As Goto puts it quite well himself, Patlabor 2 is about the differences between a just war and an unjust peace and how these two are connected to each other.
 More on the surface level of the film we find a story about a one-man crusade, holding a complete country in his grasp with just a few well-planned tactical moves.
 Patlabor 2 is a game of political chess where Oshii demonstrates a very believable sketch of how one man can hold a nation hostage, called visionary by some (referencing 9/11).
 That's taking it a little too far if you ask me, but connections between the two can certainly be made.

 But the most impressive scenes are those that are void of plot progression.
 The key scene of the film sees Goto floating around quiet industrial landscapes, reminiscing about war and peace, a monologue that is carried by the wonderful score of Kawai.
-A second scenes illustrates the occupation of Tokyo by the military, once again set to the soothing tones of Kawai's music.
+A second scene illustrates the occupation of Tokyo by the military, once again set to the soothing tones of Kawai's music.
 Clear front-runners of the landmark scenes in Ghost In The Shell (and Innocence), but already radiating Oshii's mesmerizing style.

 For those of you who appreciate some juicy rumors and a good diss, ever since this film was released voices have been whispering that the character design of Tsuge (the main villain) resembles the honored mister Miyazaki.
 It's no secret that there exists a respectful feud between Oshii and Miyazaki.
 While I never really found conclusive evidence for this specific rumor, comparing the two does bring up some very interesting similarities.
-It doesn't really affect the film, but it's a fun little easter egg if you're interesting in that sort of thing.
+It doesn't really affect the film, but it's a fun little Easter egg if you're interested in that sort of thing.